ncru/facedetect_test/README.md

 ### DeepFace
 To run, use `app-df.py`.
 - Uses **VGG-Face** face detection model as default model.
-	- installs them on code run at `C:\Users\<userfolder>\.deepface\weights`
+	- Installs them on code run at `C:\Users\<userfolder>\.deepface\weights`
-	- database (db) folder is used for [One-Shot Learning](https://serokell.io/blog/nn-and-one-shot-learning). multiple faces/expressions can be used as a baseline to compare to our model used.
+	- Database (db) folder is used for [One-Shot Learning](https://serokell.io/blog/nn-and-one-shot-learning). multiple faces/expressions can be used as a baseline to compare to our model used.
-		- it compares input img from video camera to our base pics in the db, with the help of our model
+		- It compares input img from video camera to our base pics in the db, with the help of our model

-### DeepFace
+### OpenCV-Python
 To run, use `app-cv.py`.
 - Simple face detection using [Haar Cascade Classifier](https://medium.com/analytics-vidhya/haar-cascades-explained-38210e57970d).
 - Outputs face recognition bounding box, along with x, y coordinates of bounding box.